 6. Of all the show’s changes, none were felt as deeply as Cindy Williams’ departure in season eight.
 Early in the season, the actor married and became pregnant.
 She thought she would return to the show with camera shots carefully designed to hide her baby bump.
 But when the studio wanted Williams to work on her due date, Williams left the show triggering a weird multiverse where it seemed like Shirley never existed.
 Without Shirley, the show literally and figuratively didn’t live up to its name and its eighth season became its last.

 7. After Williams left the show, tensions between the two stars remained high for years.
 According to Marshall: “We were not estranged during the show but then she got married.
 I was very happy.
 She was having a baby but Bill (Hudson her then husband) was a pain in the ass.
 He wanted to be a producer.
 So that’s what happened.”
 But while life tore them apart, it was Ariana Grande who brought them back together.
-Last November, the two appeared on a Nickelodeon show called Sam & Cat, starring Jennette McCurdy and Ariana Grande.
+In 2013, the two appeared on a Nickelodeon show called Sam & Cat, starring Jennette McCurdy and Ariana Grande.
 It was the first time in 30 years that Marshall and Williams appeared together in a scripted TV show.
 Reunited, the two became friends again in real life.